Brijesh-Upadhaya/IDEs-testing/_episodes/08-hands-on.md

    it's supposed to be used internal to the module.)
 4. (time permitting) could you refactor the tests for rot13 and rot15 use a mock instead of the \_lookup function? should you?
-5. Push to your fork and PR
+5. Branch, commit, push and PR

 <table width="100%">
   <tr>